AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Asset-Measurements.md

 ***

-## `Get MeasurementsMapping`
+## `Get MeasurementMappings`
-Returns the measurements mapping of an asset or asset type.
+Returns the measurement mappings of an asset or asset type.

 ### Request